Setting $T^2$ free for braneworld holography: Introduction and overview of results

 In section \ref{subsectTTSL} we take a different approach to setting $T\bar T$ free and consider the gravitational Hamilton-Jacobi equation in the bulk, which tells us precisely how the on-shell bulk actions depend on the induced metric $g$ of the boundary or their Weyl mode $\sigma$.
 This leads to a trace flow equation for the stress tensor $t_{\tilde L}^\mn$ of $S_{\tilde L}$, given in \eqref{traceflowliou}.
 The corresponding flow equation for the action $S_{\tilde L}\equiv S_{\tilde L}^{(t)}$ is the `$T\bar T$-like flow' \ali{ \frac{d}{dt} S_{\tilde L}^{(t)} &= \frac{1}{4\pi} \int d^2 x \sqrt{-\hat g} \, e^{-\sigma} \mathcal O^{\tilde L}_{T\bar T,\hat g}, \qquad S_{\tilde L}^{(0)} = S_L } copied from \eqref{actionflow}, with $\mathcal O^{\tilde L}_{T\bar T,\hat g} \equiv t_{\tilde L}^\mn t_{\tilde L}^\ab \hat g_{\alpha\mu} \hat g_{\beta\nu} - (t_{\tilde L}^\mn \hat g_\mn)^2$.
 It is characterized by a deformation that includes a Weyl factor, $t \ra t e^{-\sigma}$, compared to a $T\bar T$ flow.
 We discuss the solution \eqref{StildeLsigmat1} (to first order in the deformation parameter $t$) and the solution \eqref{StildeLsigma} to the simpler problem where $\hat \Box \sigma = 0$, with seed theory the free boson.
 Finally, in section \ref{subsectTTfree}, the action $S_{\tilde L}$ takes on the interpretation of effective gravity action on the brane when we set $T\bar T$ free, \ali{ Z_{bw} &= Z_{T\bar T}(\hat g) \int \mathcal D \sigma \, e^{i S_{\tilde L}[\sigma]} , } for large central charge.
 In the limit of small $\sigma$ but for general cut-off radius, our braneworld holography reduces to the $T\bar T$-deformed CFT coupled to (timelike) Liouville theory with zero cosmological constant (equivalent to our choice of $T=1$).
 We end the paper with a comparison to the traditional braneworld strategy in section \ref{sectbw}, followed by a discussion and outlook in section \ref{sectdiscussion}.

 While preparing this manuscript, the paper \cite{Allameh:2025gsa} appeared.
 It has some overlap with the results we present, in that a flow equation is discussed that is of the same $T\bar T$-like ($t \ra t e^{-\sigma}$) type \eqref{actionflow0} as discussed in this work.
 The context in that paper is different, namely the CBC problem.
 However, a similar discussion as for the NBC problem is expected to some extent, because in $3D/2d$ the Weyl mode is also the only physical mode of the boundary metric (locally).
 We leave a better understanding of the connections to this recent paper for future work.
+Other work matched the $T\bar T$-deformed Liouville theory to a bulk holographic interpretation \cite{FarajiAstaneh:2024fig}.